Who is an employee in Australia? Definition of an employee vs a contractor

 For a scheme to qualify as an “employee share scheme” (ESS) for tax purposes, the ESS interests must be issued to employees or their associates (including past or prospective employees) in relation to the employment of those employees.
 The guidance provided in TR 2023/4 is relevant here.

-The question remains – which of these is relevant and how do you know which definition to give primacy to?
+So, which of these is relevant and how do you know which of these definitions of an employee are relevant and which definition to give primacy to?
 The answer – all of them.
 Companies often separate their human resources, payroll, and risk and compliance departments which can make it difficult to have a holistic view of the workforce.
 However, these key staff must come together and apply their collective knowledge of the definitions of ‘employee’ and work together to make sure that compliance with employment, taxation, and superannuation is consistent.
 In other words, don’t do it on your own, this stuff is complex!
+Our employment lawyers can help you navigate the complexities and ensure you are compliant.

 Failure to do so may mean that come yearly audit/review time, non-compliance could result in civil penalties under the Fair Work Act and fines under the various taxation legislation.
 Civil penalties under the Fair Work Act have recently increased to a maximum of $469,500 for each contravention for companies, or up to $4.695 million for serious contraventions.
 It’s worth putting in the time and effort to get it right from the beginning.
 If you need help navigating the maze, contact us.